 Mississauga has a wide variety of excellent parks, forested wilderness areas, and wetlands.
 Residents and visitors alike are able to enjoy nature here, and access to all the parks is free.

-These parks are just another in the long list of attractions that make living in Mississauga great.
+What is the best Mississauga park?
+You be the judge.
+These parks in Mississauga are just another in the long list of attractions that make living here such a great experience.